M3go2/Some-tweaks-with-unity-games/Beginner-Guide-to-How-to-Make-a-Game-with-Unity/README.md

 :link: [Online course](https://www.bitdegree.org/course/how-to-make-a-game-with-unity) on BitDegree

-Also used this project for Eduonix's online course `Concepts in Unity 3D Game Programming`.
+## Also used this project for these online courses

+- `Concepts in Unity 3D Game Programming` from Eduonix
+- `Introduction To Unity For Absolute Beginners | 2018 ready` from Udemy

 ## :memo: Version